-15. As mentioned in the previous report of the Secretary-General, to operationalize the Economic Planning Commission, the Council would have to hold an election for that purpose.
-Considering the need to provide ample opportunity for all States Parties to nominate candidates for election, it is assumed that the earliest that such an election could be held is in 2026.
+15. As mentioned in the previous report by the Secretary-General, to operationalize the Economic Planning Commission, the Council would have to hold an election for that purpose.
+Considering the need to provide ample opportunity for all States parties to nominate candidates for election, it is assumed that the earliest such an election could be held is in 2026.

-16. It is noted that, in electing members of the Economic Planning Commission, due account must be taken of the need for equitable geographical representation and the representation of special interests.
+16. It is noted that, in electing members of the Commission, due account must be taken of the need for equitable geographical representation and the representation of special interests.
 In addition, article 164, paragraph 1, of the Convention requires that the Commission include at least two members from developing States whose exports of the categories of metals processed from minerals to be derived from the Area have a substantial bearing upon their economies.

 17. Members of the Economic Planning Commission are to be elected by the Council for a term of five years.
-The Council may wish to consider electing the members of the Commission during the second part of its thirty-first session, so that the Commission could start its mandate on 1 January 2027.
-The Council may note that at the present time it is not possible to synchronize the terms of office of the members of the Commission with those of the Legal and Technical Commission, since the current period of the latter's membership finishes at the end of 2027.
+The Council may wish to consider electing the members of the Commission during the second part of its thirty-first session in 2026, which could start its mandate on 1 January 2027.
+The Council may note that at this time it is not possible to synchronise the terms of office of the members of the Commission with those of the Legal and Technical Commission, since the current period of its membership finishes at the end of 2027.

 18. The operationalization of the Economic Planning Commission would have financial implications for the budget of the Authority.
 It would be necessary to allocate sufficient resources to service its meetings, prepare documentation and provide interpretation services.
-The cost of servicing a one-week meeting of the Commission at the early stage of functioning is estimated at \$115,000 (rent of the appropriate room at the Jamaica Conference Centre, \$2,500; documentation, \$17,500; interpretation, \$88,000; and miscellaneous services, \$7,000).
+The cost of servicing a one-week meeting of the Commission at the early stage of functioning is estimated at \$115,000 (rent of the appropriate room at the Jamaica Conference Center, \$2,500; documentation, \$17,500; interpretation, \$88,000; miscellaneous services, \$7,000).
 This figure may increase once the Commission begins its substantive work and requires more documentation, staff and meeting time and, thus, a greater allocation of resources.
 However, this is not expected until 2028 or 2029.

-19. In that regard, the Council may request the recommendation of the Finance Committee with respect to the resources to be included in the 2027-2028 budget of the Authority necessary for the operationalization of the Economic Planning Commission from 1 January 2027.
+19. In that regard, the Council may request the recommendation of the Finance Committee in respect to the resources to be included in the 2027-2028 budget of the Authority necessary for the operationalisation of the Commission from 1 January 2027.